 Stability shoes offer some motion control but tend to have more support, flexibility and cushioning.
 They often include a firm area within the midsole to reinforce the arch, and may have a variety of added support features.
 The majority of running shoes and trail shoes are stability designs.

 While stability and motion-control shoes make logical sense, there has been some controversy over how effective they really are.
-A 2010 study found that many women runners reported increased pain when they switched to the shoe that should logically fit their foot type.
-Another study found that assigning shoes by foot type had no real effect on the rate of injury.
+A 2011 study in the British Journal of Sports Medicine found that assigning shoes by foot type had no real effect on the rate of injury.
+In fact they concluded that the current method of controlling pronation by assigning shoes based on foot type "overly simplistic and potentially injurious."
 Conversely, there is some evidence that motion-control shoes can ease over-pronation and associated motion in the quadriceps.

 Because scientific evidence is still inconclusive, you'll have to be your own expert when choosing a shoe.
 Consider your foot shape, but also pay attention to the way your foot moves when choosing between a stability and motion-control shoe.

 Always buy your running shoes in person, so you can try them on and see how they feel.
-Try shoes on at the end of the day when your feet are slightly swollen; this can help you get a better fit.
+Try shoes on at the end of the day when your feet are slightly swollen; this can help you get a better fit recommends the American Orthopaedic Foot and Ankle Society.
 Wear the socks you'll wear to run and test the shoes by running up and down the street outside the store.
 When you buy new shoes, test them on short runs before taking them on long distances.
 If they give you discomfort or pain, try switching to a different shoe type or consulting a podiatrist.